44mira/mirac.el-work/README.md

 - [ ] [C++ Arrays, Vectors, other Abstract Data Types, and where to find them](ADT/README.md)
   - The unofficial definitive guide to Abstract Data Types, or handling your data more efficiently.
 - [ ] [JSONS and leaving a lasting impression](JSON/README.md)
-  - JSONS are awesome, especially if you want to make digital footprints locally (like in your PC)
+  - JSONS are awesome, especially if you want to make digital footprints locally (like in your PC).
 - [ ] [Manic-Pixie Dream Functions (more commonly known as Lambdas)](LAMBDA/README.md)
-  - Making anonymous functions that are just overall super convenient
+  - Making anonymous functions that are just overall super convenient.
 - [ ] [Creating Cool Stuff with the Cool Things you learned!](COOLSTUFF/README.md)
   - If you're like me, you like learning stuff you know you can apply.
 So go henceforth, create and destroy.